geoschem/GCClassic/docs/source/diagnostics/obspack.rst

     call Convert_Spc_Units( am_I_root, Input_Opt, State_Met,                 &

 The routine :file:`Convert_Spc_Units` performs unit conversions for all of the species in the :file:`State_Chm%Species` array, regardless of whether they are being archived with ObsPack or not.
 This can lead to a bottleneck in performance, as :file:`ObsPack_Sample` is called on every GEOS-Chem "heartbeat" timestep.

-What would be more efficient would be to do the unit conversion only for those species that are being archived by ObsPack.
+What would be more efficient would be to do the unit conversion only for hose species that are being archived by ObsPack.
 A typical full-chemistry simulation includes about 200 species.
 But if we are only using ObsPack to archive 10 of these species, GEOS-Chem would execute much faster if we were doing unit conversions for only the 10 archived species instead of all 200 species.

 This issue is currently unresolved.